HSkalski/MemeioBot/README.md

 # Hello!
-This is a Memeio, a discord bot for a small private discord server
+This is a Memeio, a silly discord bot for a small private discord server

 ## Usage